neuraparse/QMANN/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Suggest an idea for QMNN
+about: Suggest an idea for QMANN
 title: '[FEATURE] '
 labels: ['enhancement', 'needs-discussion']
 assignees: ''